 If an economizer is installed, check the unit operating balance with the economizer at full outside air and at minimum outside air.

-NOTE: Never run CFM below 300 CFM per ton, evaporator freezing or poor unit performance is possible.
+NOTE: Airflow setting below 300 CFM/Ton is not recommended, as evaporator freezing or poor unit performance is possible.